vedph/cadmus-ndp-api/README.md

 ❓ Questions:

 - should we add preservation states to manuscripts??
-- in the original iconography part, we included a list of transcribed texts.
-I wonder whether this is redundant given the list of citations.
 - which entities in the above list besides drawing items should get the [iconography instructions part](https://github.com/vedph/cadmus-iconography/blob/master/docs/ico-instructions.md)?

 ### Facets Synoptic Table